 In May 1973, a 2638.00-meter (96:09) print of DEAR IRENE was censored by 3.96-meters (00:09) for an R-rating.
 The cuts were made to remove 'indecency'.

 Studio Films were the applicant.

 Applicant, John Nelson an 87m VHS of DEATH SCENES banned in 1990.

-An uncut print of DEATH TRAP was eventually passed with an R18+ (Occasional graphic violence) rating in July 1989, and was released on Roadshow's Applause Home Video label.
-This version ran 86:55.
+An uncut print of DEATH TRAP was eventually passed with an R18+ (Occasional graphic violence) rating in July 1989.
+The 86:55 tape was released on Roadshow's Applause Home Video label.

 In April 2004, it was passed with an R18+ (Medium level violence) rating, under its alternative title of EATEN ALIVE.
 Umbrella Entertainment released the DVD in October of that year, and promoted it as being 'PREVIOUSLY BANNED NOW RELEASED UNCUT'.

 They re-released it on DVD in October 2007 as part of a THE TOBE HOOPER COLLECTION box set that included SPONTANEOUS COMBUSTION (1990), and THE AMERICAN NIGHTMARE (2000).

 Glass Doll Films released a Blu-ray, as EATEN ALIVE, in December 2015.
 The cover displayed the same R18+ (Medium level violence) rating from 2004.